Galway – Clare – County Trail Ride Itinerary

 Today’s ride brings us across huge areas of heather and bog land with fascinating views over the majestic Lough Derg and River Shannon.

-Along the track we will be passing old farm ruins and miles of stonewalls and your guide will tell you about Irelands most significant incident in history: About 150 years ago many farms and villages where left because of the Famine.
-This was the time of the severe potato blight, which destroyed for a couple of years the sole source of food supply for the rural and poor Irish peasant and their livestock.
-In addition to that a Typhus- and Cholera epidemic enforced the disaster, leading to a flood of thousands of people emigrating to other countries.
+Along the track we will be passing old farm ruins and miles of stonewalls and your guide will tell you about Ireland's most significant social crisis in history: About 180 years ago many farms and villages where deserted during to the Irish Potato Famine.
+The potato crop failed for successive years and thus the sole source of food supply was lost to the rural and poor Irish peasant and their livestock.
+In addition to the period of mass starvation, diseases spread rapidly and enforced the disaster, leading to a flood of thousands of people emigrating to other countries.

 After our lunch break in the forest we will head on along the surrounding peaceful trails through the Slieve Aughty Mountains and ride past some rural farms to a new overnight field for the horses.